 - This is then multiplied by 1.09 to allow for take-off, circling & non-direct routes.

 - This is finally multiplied by the appropriate Defra emissions factor specific to the type of flight (UK domestic, short haul or long haul), the class of seat taken (economy class, business class etc.) and the average occupancy of the plane.

 - Some sites then have a ‘Radiative Forcing Factor’ as emissions from planes at high altitudes impact climate change more than if the emissions were released at ground level.
 This then multiples any total figure by 1.9 (and what I have done for my calculations).

 I hear tales of travel bloggers taking 42 flights in a year totalling 87,000 miles.
-Do you need to go on that many trips as that’s 21.75 tons of CO2, which is 27 old style VW Beetles or 4.8 Olympic sized swimming pools in volume!
+Do you need to go on that many trips as that’s 21.75 tons of CO2.
+This quates to 27 old style VW Beetles or 4.8 Olympic sized swimming pools in volume!

 About the author